antosft/SNe-PantheonPlus-Analysis/README.md

 ### `Build` folder

 All input (`_input.txt`) and covariance (`_COVd.txt`) files go here or in subfolders of this folder.
 They are build by `BuildPP.py` and read by `distmod.py`, `freq_loop.py`, `bayesian_pipe.py`, etc. The outputs of `distmod.py` and `freq_loop.py` are also saved and read from here.

+## Plotting example

+The code for Fig. 4 from the paper is included as `fig4_sample_comparison_plot`.
+After constructing the files correctly, this outputs the following plot.